dotenv-linter/dotenv-linter/README.md

 .env:2 DuplicatedKey: The FOO key is duplicated
 ```

-If you need to view all available checks, you can use the argument `--show-checks`:
+If you need to view all available checks, you can use the flag `--show-checks`:

 ```shell script
 $ dotenv-linter --show-checks